Sustainability

 Permaculture and sustainability are key practices employed at Farm Arcadia.
 Permaculture means we design and develop our farm to mimic parts of nature for the long-term benefit of the plants we wish to harvest and for the long-term health of the environment.
 Sustainability goes hand-in-hand with permaculture.
 Our yield per acre will not be as great as intensive monoculture farming, but we don't need it to be.
 We have designed our farm to support and re-invest in itself.

 We purchase our hay and grain from local suppliers.
-Our aim is to eliminate the need for any outside fertilizers through composting the bedding and waste of our livestock.
-If needed, we bring in long-term soil amendments for initial corrections to the soil, such as adjusting the pH.
+We compost the bedding and waste of our livestock for the benefit of our orchards.
+If needed, we bring in long-term soil amendments for initial corrections to the soil, such as adjusting the pH, which is a real consideration considering we have heavy clay soil and want to grow acid-loving plants.
 Whey from our dairy that would normally be considered waste, fruit and vegetable scraps from processing (such as peels or cores), and garden plants pulled from the garden are fed to livestock, which regard these "waste" products as treats.
 We integrate different parts of our farm so they share nutrients that would otherwise be discarded.
 This improves the health and quality of all involved.

 Northern Idaho, including our part of it, is rich with wildlife.
 We enjoy have our wild neighbors, even the predators.
 While we try to limit their presence in part of our farm where they could destroy the garden and orchard or kill our animals, they benefit from the rehabilitated and improved pastures and enlarged and new ponds.
 We maintain a forest area where some wildlife like to hide their babies or seek shelter from prying eyes.
 Our first approach is to use non-lethal deterrents to protect our livestock while peacefully coexisting with the surrounding wildlife.
-For our safety and the safety of our animals, there is no hunting on our farm.
-Besides, we produce plenty of food making hunting unnecessary.
-So even if you're tempted by the regular flock of turkeys, deer, or elk, don't bother asking to hunt here!
+Our guardians (livestock guardian dogs) probably have killed coyotes, but mostly they keep their distance.
+We have found this also provides deer with a safe area where they can hide their fawns while they forage in the areas we've left wild as well as on our landscaping.

 We purchase our hay and grain from local suppliers.
-Our aim is to eliminate the need for any outside fertilizers through composting the bedding and waste of our livestock.
-If needed, we bring in long-term soil amendments for initial corrections to the soil, such as adjusting the pH.
+We compost the bedding and waste of our livestock for the benefit of our orchards.
+If needed, we bring in long-term soil amendments for initial corrections to the soil, such as adjusting the pH, which is a real consideration considering we have heavy clay soil and want to grow acid-loving plants.
 Whey from our dairy that would normally be considered waste, fruit and vegetable scraps from processing (such as peels or cores), and garden plants pulled from the garden are fed to livestock, which regard these "waste" products as treats.
 We integrate different parts of our farm so they share nutrients that would otherwise be discarded.
 This improves the health and quality of all involved.

 Northern Idaho, including our part of it, is rich with wildlife.
 We enjoy have our wild neighbors, even the predators.
 While we try to limit their presence in part of our farm where they could destroy the garden and orchard or kill our animals, they benefit from the rehabilitated and improved pastures and enlarged and new ponds.
 We maintain a forest area where some wildlife like to hide their babies or seek shelter from prying eyes.
 Our first approach is to use non-lethal deterrents to protect our livestock while peacefully coexisting with the surrounding wildlife.
-For our safety and the safety of our animals, there is no hunting on our farm.
-Besides, we produce plenty of food making hunting unnecessary.
-So even if you're tempted by the regular flock of turkeys, deer, or elk, don't bother asking to hunt here!
+Our guardians (livestock guardian dogs) probably have killed coyotes, but mostly they keep their distance.
+We have found this also provides deer with a safe area where they can hide their fawns while they forage in the areas we've left wild as well as on our landscaping.

 Are we organic?